hiteshgaur/powerbi-docs/powerbi-docs/report-server/configure-kerberos-powerbi-reports.md

 ## Authentication type within Report Server configuration
 We need to configure the authentication type for the report server to allow for Kerberos constrained delegation.
 This is done within the **rsreportserver.config** file.
 The default location for this file is `C:\Program Files\Microsoft Power BI Report Server\PBIRS\ReportServer`.

-Within the rsreportserver.config file, you will want to fine the **Authentication/AuthenticationTypes** section.
+Within the rsreportserver.config file, you will want to find the **Authentication/AuthenticationTypes** section.

 We want to make sure that RSWindowsNegotiate is listed and the first in the list of authentication types.
 It should look similar to the following.